bitfinexcom/bitfinex-terminal/README.md

 })
 ```

 When the payment has arrived its destination, the stream becomes available for Dazaar.
-On our side a `feed` event is emitted, and we know that we can send our database queries:
+On our side a `feed` event is emitted, and we know that we can send our database queries.
+Of course the `feed` event is also emitted when we have made a payment in the past that is still valid.

 ```js
 buyer.on('feed', function () {